manjotmb20/Rdatasets/doc/Stat2Data/rst/PorschePrice.rst

 Details
 ~~~~~~~

-A student was interested in pries for used Porsche sports cars being
+A student was interested in prices for used Porsche sports cars being
 sold on the internet.
 He selected a random sample of 30 Porsches from
 the ones being advertised at autotrader.com.
 For each car he recorded
 the asking price, mileage, and model year (which he converted to age).

+This dataset was replaced by AccordPrice for second edition.

 Source
 ~~~~~~